 Students themselves repeatedly describe the host family experience as the best part of being abroad.

 All Discovery Madrid students will participate in the Madrid equivalent of the First-Year Forum offered by the College of Arts and Sciences on main campus.
-The goal of the forum is to orient the student to college life, to SU, and to studying abroad.
+The goal of the forum is to orient the student to college life, to Syracuse University, and to studying abroad.
 Students will discuss host families, cultural adjustment, time management, study habits, expectations of college-level courses, choosing a major, and more.
 This course will be taught by staff in Madrid with input from the associate dean for curriculum and instruction of the College of Arts and Sciences.

 Program Field Study